-In 1970 Günter Pichler founded the Alban Berg Quartett and was the first violin of this world famous string quartet until it disbanded in 2008.
+In 1970 Günter Pichler founded the Alban Berg Quartett and was the first violin of this world-famous string quartet until it disbanded in 2008.

 Many of his students received international prizes, have become concertmasters in important orchestras, or made a name for themselves with solo careers.
-Also among his students are String Quartets such as the Artemis, Aron, Aris, Belcea, Acies, Amaryllis, Casals, Cavaleri, Eliot, Fauré, Finzi, Notos, Minetti, Piatti, Simply, Schumann, van Kuijk, Vision, Voce and the Trio con brio, Atos, Eggner, Morgenstern, Zadig Trios.
+Moreover, among his students are String Quartets such as the Artemis, Aron, Aris, Belcea, Acies, Amaryllis, Casals, Cavaleri, Eliot, Fauré, Finzi, Notos, Minetti, Piatti, Simply, Schumann, van Kuijk, Vision, Voce and the Trio con brio, Atos, Eggner, Morgenstern, Zadig Trios.

 In addition to his work with the Alban Berg Quartett and as a teacher, Günter Pichler started a career as a conductor.
 He has since conducted many orchestras on concerts and on tour, including the Stuttgart Chamber Orchestra, Vienna and Israel Chamber Orchestras, the Ensemble Orchestral de Paris, the Orchestra della Toscana Firenze, I Pomeriggi Musicali di Milano, the Hallé Orchestra, the Orchestre nationale de Lille, and the Royal Philharmonic Orchestra of Flanders.
-In Japan he has conducted all the great symphony orchestras such as the Tokyo, Osaka, Sendai Philharmonic Orchestra and the NHK Symphony Orchestra.
-From 2001 until 2006 he was the principal guest conductor of the Orchestra Ensemble Kanazawa and has since become its artistic advisor.
+In Japan, he has conducted all the great symphony orchestras such as the Tokyo, Osaka, Sendai Philharmonic Orchestra and the NHK Symphony Orchestra.
+From 2001 until 2006, he was the principal guest conductor of the Orchestra Ensemble Kanazawa and has since become its artistic advisor.

-Instruments: Chamber music
+Instruments: Violin, Chamber music, Chamber music